awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-create.md

 # `aws:createImage` – Create an Amazon Machine Image<a name="automation-action-create"></a>

-Creates an Amazon Machine Image \(AMI\) from an instance that is either running or stopped\.
+Creates an Amazon Machine Image \(AMI\) from an instance that is either running, stopping, or stopped\.

 **Input**
-This action supports most `CreateImage` parameters\.
+This action supports the following `CreateImage` parameters\.
 For more information, see [CreateImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateImage.html)\.

 ------
 #### [ YAML ]